AakashKumarNain/modelling_in_jax/README.md

 ## Table of Contents

-I work on this project in my free time between my day job, personal research, staying current with papers, and contributing to open source.
-Progress will be steady but unhurried.
+I work on this project in my free time between my day job, personal research, annotating new research papers, and contributing to open source.
+Expect slow to very-slow progress.
 Here is the list of things we will cover:

 ### Core Concepts
 - [ ] **When to Follow These Patterns**